 Important Note: This post may contain affiliate links which means if you click through and make a purchase I will make a small commission at no extra cost to you!

-Booking Disneyland Paris can seem quite a daunting thing as there is so much choice in way to stay, whether to buy meal plans and more.
-In this section of the guide we round up everything you should be doing before you go including the Best Tips and Tricks for Booking Disneyland Paris.
+Booking Disneyland Paris can seem quite a daunting thing, especially if it is your first time as there is so much choice in terms of where to stay, whether to buy meal plans and more.
+In this section of the guide we round up everything you should be doing before you go including all our Disneyland Paris booking tips.

 Check different country websites for booking Disneyland Paris